Serving Seattle’s Capitol Hill neighborhood since 2007

 Café Presse and Le Pichet owners Jim Drohman and Joanne Herron have both long been fascinated by the food, wine and lifestyle of France.
-Jim left a career as an Aeronautical Engineer to train in the cuisine at l’Ecole Superior de Cuisine Jean Ferrandi in Paris.
-During his stay in France, he worked at several restaurants, including Le Boudin Sauvage and the Michelin rated Le Coq de la Maison Blanche.
+Jim left a career in Aeronautical Engineering to train in the cuisine at l’Ecole Superior de Cuisine Jean Ferrandi in Paris.
+He also worked at several restaurants, including Le Boudin Sauvage and the Michelin rated Le Coq de la Maison Blanche.
 In 1991, he returned to Seattle and was chef at both Campagne and Café Campagne.

 Joanne has worked in the service industry since 1981, including over 12 years at Market Place Caterers/The RUINS.
 Her interest in France began with her first visit to the French countryside at age 19 and has grown through many professional and personal visits.
 She has spent extensive time touring the wine producing regions of France, learning firsthand from winemakers and importers and has participated in the “vendage” or harvest of grapes in the Loire Valley.

-With Café Presse, Jim and Joanne hope to build another type of Parisian institution, a Bar/Café.
-They hope that Café Presse will be the sort of place that Parisians use as a kind of alternative living room, to enjoy coffee and croissants in the morning, meet friends for lunch, dinner or drinks throughout the day or to have a late night bite or a night cap until 2am.
+With Café Presse, Jim and Joanne have build another type of Parisian institution, a Bar/Café: the sort of place that Parisians use as an alternative living room, to enjoy coffee and croissants in the morning, lunch, dinner or drinks throughout the day or for a late night bite or a night cap until 1am.

 In charge of Café Presse’s kitchen is Chef de Cuisine James O’Hern.
-James got his start in the world of corporate restaurants in Florida, before getting his first opportunity to work in a high quality kitchen at Orlando’s Boat House Restaurant.
-Attracted by Seattle’s fantastic farm-to-table produce, James switched coasts in 2010 and worked under chef Matt Janke at Lecosho and chef Walter Pisano at Tulio.
-These experiences inspired him to seek a formal culinary education at the Culinary Academy at Seattle Central College.
-He joined the kitchen at Le Pichet in 2014 and earned the position of Sous Chef at Café Presse in 2015.
-In 2017, he was promoted to Chef de Cuisine of Café Presse..
+James got his culinary start in Florida, before attending culinary school in Seattle.
+He worked under chef Matt Janke at Lecosho and chef Walter Pisano at Tulio before joining the kitchen at Le Pichet in 2014 and eventually earned the title of Chef de Cuisine of Café Presse.

-In July 2011, Jim announced the launching of his own blog – jimdrohman.com.
+In July 2011, Jim announced the launching of his own blog.
 The blog features news and upcoming events at Café Presse and Le Pichet, recipes, photo galleries and random thoughts about food.
-It also gives him a forum to discuss one of his passions, the home in the Southwest of France that he and his wife Sheila purchased in February 2011.